Capture a trace in Database Experimentation Assistant

 Query caching in SQL Server might affect evaluation results.
 We recommend that you restart the SQL Server service (MSSQLSERVER) in the services application to improve the consistency of evaluation results.

-Under New Capture, enter or select the following information:
+Under Capture details, enter or select the following information:

 - Database name: Enter a name for a database on which to start a database trace.
 If you don't specify a database, trace is captured on all the databases on the server.